-Rising temperatures and the threat to our planet and the economy constitute the biggest market failure we know (Stern et al., 2006).
-This paper focuses not just on the initial level of an optimal carbon price internalizing that externality, but explores what the entire time path of carbon prices should look like and how various shocks, preference structures and parameter choices influence the shape of that time path and its initial starting point.
-Pricing carbon reduces demand for carbon-intensive goods, encourages green innovation and carbon capture and sequestration, and locks up fossil fuel in the crust of the earth.
+Our aim is threefold.
+First, to analyse the initial level of an optimal carbon price internalizing that externality.
+Second, to investigate what the entire time path of carbon prices should look like and how various shocks to the economy, damages and temperature, preference structures and parameter choices influence the shape of that time path and its initial starting point.
+The time path of (expected) carbon prices arguably matters as much as the initial carbon price since much of the adjustment and mitigation efforts will have to take place through new investments and these depend on the trade-off between current costs and future prices.
+Third, to gain insight into the level and time path of the optimal subsidy for renewable energy and how this interacts with the optimal carbon price.

+Pricing carbon reduces demand for carbon-intensive goods, encourages green innovation, carbon capture and sequestration, and locks up fossil fuel in the crust of the earth.
 This Pigouvian solution charges emissions at a price that implements the optimal policy and in this way internalizes the global warming externality (Pigou, 1920).
-Although there is a burgeoning literature not only on how high that tax should be today, but also on what its future time path should look like, that literature shows a surprising divergence in even the qualitative nature of the recommendations: some argue that future prices should actually decline from high initial levels while most others argue for the exact opposite.
-Hence our paper's focus is on the determinants of the shape of the entire time path of optimal carbon prices.
+This price can be implemented as a carbon tax with the revenue rebated in lump-sum manner to the private sector or one could adopt a Coasian approach where property rights to emit or the right to a clean planet are allocated (Coase, 1960), with subsequent trade allowed.
+There is a burgeoning literature on how high that tax should be today, but some argue that future prices should decline from high initial levels (e.g. Daniel, Litterman, and Wagner (2019)) while most others argue for the exact opposite.
+Our contribution is to shed light on these differences and offer better understanding of the determinants of the shape of the entire time path of optimal carbon prices.